RubixML/ML/docs/basic-introduction.md

 ```

 # Training and Prediction
-Training is the process of feeding the learning algorithm data so that it can build an internal representation of the problem.
-This representation is called a *model* and it consists of all of the parameters (except hyper-parameters) that are required for the estimator to make a prediction.
+Training is the process of feeding the learning algorithm data so that it can build an internal representation of the problem space.
+This representation is often called a *model* and it consists of all of the parameters (except hyper-parameters) that are required to make a prediction.
 If you try to make a prediction using an untrained learner, it will throw an exception.

 ```php
 $estimator->train($dataset);